Jack White (VC): Details

 White was 20 years old, and a private when, on 7/8 March 1917 on the Dialah River, Mesopotamia, the following deed took place for which he was awarded the VC.
 This citation was gazetted on 27 June 1917:

 He was also awarded the Italian Bronze Medal of Military Valour.

 Freemasonry

 He was initiated into Freemasonry in Lodge Montefiore, No. 753, (Glasgow, Scotland) on 2 June 1919.
 The records show the following entry: 'Jack White (Weiss) VC, Waterproof Maker Commercial.
 Age 23.'

 Later life

 White later achieved the rank of lance corporal.
-Although a Victoria Cross holder he was not permitted to join the Home Guard during World War II because his Russian-born father had failed to naturalised as a British subject.
+Although a Victoria Cross holder he was not permitted to join the Home Guard during World War II because his Russian-born father had failed to be naturalised as a British subject.

 After his service, White returned to Manchester and undertook an apprenticeship as a trainee pattern cutter in a local factory.
 He went on to become General Manager and then Owner before fading health forced him to relinquish his interest and he died in 1949 aged 52.

 He was the subject of a comic strip in The Victor published in 1987.